savannahestridge/unaccompanied_tableau_analysis/README.md

 #### Data Sources

-This analysis utilizes data published by The New York Times[^1], containing anonymized information on over 550,000 child migrants between January 2015 and May 2023.
+This analysis utilizes two sources of data.
+First is data published by The New York Times[^1], containing anonymized information on over 550,000 unnacompanied minor migrants arriving in the United States between January 2015 and May 2023.
+This dataset includes the following:

-The dataset includes key variables such as:

 - **Child’s gender**
 - **Country of origin**